 MA in Communication

-In addition to the general Graduate School admission requirements, applicants for full-standing status must have a 3.000 GPA over their last 60 credit hours of coursework and must write a statement of purpose for pursuing the Master of Arts in communication.
+In addition to the general Graduate School admission requirements, applicants for full-standing status must have a 3.000 GPA overall and must write a statement of purpose for pursuing the Master of Arts in communication.
 International students must score at least 600 paper-based, or 100 Internet-based on the TOEFL, or a minimum overall band score of 7.5 on the IELTS, or a minimum score of 73 on the PTE-Academic and, if applying for a graduate teaching assistantship, must score a 28 or higher on the speaking portion of the Internet based TOEFL, or 55 on the SPEAK test.

 The Master of Arts in communication requires 36 credit hours of coursework — 15 credit hours of core courses and 21 credit hours of electives.